"

 4.3.
 General Principles of International Law

-The state responsibility question has always been challenging for several reasons, including the difficulty in clearly establishing causation given that climate change is a global problem and different from the ‘classic’ case of transboundary harm (such as the celebrated Trail Smelter Case[13] involving air pollution from a metals smelter in Canada damaging farmland across the border in the United States).
+The state responsibility question has been challenging for several reasons, including the difficulty in establishing causation given that climate change is a global problem and different from the ‘classic’ case of transboundary harm (such as the celebrated Trail Smelter Case[10] involving air pollution from a metals smelter in Canada damaging farmland across the border in the United States).

 To address the consequences of climate change for a vulnerable state, two members of the PIF, Australia and Tuvalu, adopted the Falepili Union Treaty, which entered into force in 2024.[19]
 Under the treaty, Australia recognises Tuvalu’s continuing statehood and sovereignty, notwithstanding the impact of sea-level rise, has committed to assist Tuvalu in response to a major natural disaster, health pandemic or military aggression, and will create a special visa pathway to support mobility with dignity, which will enable citizens of Tuvalu to come to Australia to live, work and study.